Novalnet-AG/lightspeedecom-payment-integration-novalnet/README.md

-## Novalnet Payment Application for Lightspeed eCom
+## Novalnet Payment Application for Lightspeed eCom (C-Series)
-Novalnet payment app for Lightspeed eCom simplifies your daily work by automating the entire payment process, from checkout till collection.
+Novalnet payment app for Lightspeed eCom (C-Series) simplifies your daily work by automating the entire payment process, from checkout till collection.
 This application is designed to help you increase your sales by offering various international and local payment methods.

-## Why Lightspeed eCom with Novalnet?
+## Why Lightspeed eCom (C-Series) with Novalnet?
 Lightspeed is a cloud-based point of sale (POS) solution.
 Lightspeed offers a fully integrated, e-commerce solution that allows customers to manage in-store and online inventory, have a single view of customers and analyze multi-channel sales data.

 ## Key features and Advantages: